hpc-carpentry/hpc-shell/_episodes/05-scripts.md

 - Write a simple "for" loop.
 keypoints:
 - A shell script is just a list of bash commands in a text file.
-- `chmod +x script.sh` will give it permission to execute.
+- To make a shell script file executable, run `chmod +x script.sh`.
 ---

 We now know a lot of UNIX commands!
 Wouldn't it be great if we could save